Cyanosis is where your skin or lips turn blue or grey. It can be a sign of a serious problem.

-Immediate action required: Call 999 or go to A&E if you or your child's:
+Immediate action required: Call 999 or go to A&E if:

-- breathing becomes difficult
+- difficulty breathing

-- chest hurts
+- chest pain

 These are signs of a serious medical problem.

-- lungs – like asthma or pneumonia
+- lungs, like asthma or pneumonia

-- airway – choking, or croup
+- airways like choking or croup

-- beta-blockers, a medicine used to treat high blood pressure
+- beta blockers, a medicine used to treat high blood pressure

 - a blood clot that stops the blood supply to or from a limb